xlladdins/xll/README.md

 The major usability enhancement for devlopers in the latest version is that all strings are now UTF-8.
 They are a L"ot" nicer to use than wide character strings.
-The library still provides high performance access to [numeric arrays](#the-fp-data-type) and have [handles](#handles) for embedding C++ objects that can use [single inheritance](https://docs.microsoft.com/en-us/cpp/cpp/single-inheritance) to simplify interfaces.
+The library still provides high performance access to [numeric arrays](#the-fp-data-type) and lets you easily create [handles](#handles) for embedding C++ objects that can use [single inheritance](https://docs.microsoft.com/en-us/cpp/cpp/single-inheritance) to simplify interfaces.